raphaelschwinger/cone_reconstruction/docs/presentation/presentation_slide.md

 - Structure from Motion: SLAM
   - simultaneous recover 3D structure and poses of cameras
 - Input:
-  - Image coordinates of objects for each camera
+  - image coordinates of objects for each camera
   - camera intrinsics (focal length, resolution, ...)
   - "real" position of at least 4 objects